 Join us once a month for our evening lecture series and find out what’s new in marine science from the experts!
-Free to members, regular admission rates apply.
-Lectures begin at 7:00pm (Doors open at 6:30pm)
+Free to members and annual pass holders, regular admission rates apply.
+Lectures begin at 7:00pm (Doors open at 6:30pm).